The Great Transportation Revolution 1: An overview of Battery Electric Vehicles and Plug-in Hybrids

 When most people think electric vehicles, two words come to mind: range anxiety, the (legitimate) fear of running out of battery power before reaching a destination.

-According to Natural Resources Canada, over 20 battery powered vehicles (BEVs) are now available in Canada.
+According to Natural Resources Canada, over 20 BEVs are now available in Canada.
 With the exception of the new Chevy Bolt and numerous Tesla models, most offer ranges of between 100 and 200 kilometres on a full charge – great for commuting, but not quite up to long-haul travel.

 On the other hand, range anxiety is definitely not a concern with plug-in hybrids, vehicles that have both a plug-in battery and a small conventional engine.
 All but two of the 19 models available in Canada have ranges of over 550 kilometres on a full charge and a full tank; many can go over 800 kilometres.